-Industry and occupation codes were assigned by professional coders at the Census Bureau based on verbatim responses.
-The codes are determined at a detailed 4-digit level and then collapsed into broader groups on the file to assure the confidentiality of the records.
+Industry and occupation codes were assigned by professional coders at the Census Bureau based on verbatim descriptions provided by respondents during the survey interview.
+The codes are determined at a detailed 4-digit level and then collapsed into broader groups on the file to ensure the confidentiality of the records.
 INDCODEX contains industry information and OCCCODEX contains occupation information.